bpbwaite/alarmclock/README.md

 # Alarm Clock

-## My personal alarm clock, built from and coded for Arduino.
+## My personal alarm clock, built from and coded for Arduino